-Ger For more information, see "Cross joins" on page 239 of the book ASA SQL User's Guide.
+For more information, see "Cross joins" [ASA SQL User's Guide, page 272].

 Using the ON phrase to restrict a join

 The ON phrase applies a restriction to the rows in a join, in much the same way that the WHERE clause applies restrictions to the rows of a query.